-- The investigation into a claim will be completed within sixty (60) working days of the respondent being notified of the complaint.
-The Office of Human Resources may extend the investigation at their discretion.
-The complainant and respondent will be notified in writing of any extension period. - If the final status of the inquiry is that there has been a violation of the Policy, the Office of Human Resources will recommend and confer with the appropriate President's Office administrators to implement prompt and effective steps to end the prohibited behavior, prevent its recurrence, and address its effects.
+The investigation of a claim will be completed within sixty (60) working days from the date the respondent is notified of the complaint.
+The Office of Human Resources may extend the investigation at its discretion, and both the complainant and respondent will be informed in writing of any extension.
+Any extension beyond the 60 days will be based on good cause and accompanied by an explanation for the delay.

+If the final status of the inquiry is that there has been a violation of the Policy, the Office of Human Resources will recommend and confer with the appropriate President's Office administrators to implement prompt and effective steps to end the prohibited behavior, prevent its recurrence, and address its effects.
 This may include appropriate disciplinary actions, which may include formal intervention, including counseling and/or training, disciplinary action up to an including termination, or any other such appropriate action as may be recommended.
-The Office of Human Resources may also make a recommendation upon not finding a violation of Policy. - While the Office of Human Resources may make recommendations on sanctions, they are not imposed or enforced by Human Resources.
-All sanctions are determined by the Department Head and Vice President of that department. - Following the Formal Complaint Process, the Office of Human Resources shall issue a detailed finding report as to the investigative findings ("Investigative Finding Report") to the respondent's supervisor if deemed necessary and appropriate Senior/Vice President of that department. - The appropriate Senior/Vice President in consultation with Human Resources will within ten (10) working days of receiving the investigative findings from the Office of Human Resources accept, reject, or modify the recommendation. - The Office of Human Resources, the supervisor or appropriate superior shall notify the respondent and the complainant in writing within at least fifteen (15) working days of receiving the final recommendations as to the discipline, if applicable, to be imposed along with a summary of the investigative findings ("Summary Investigative Finding Report"), which will be sent to both the complainant and respondent contemporaneously.
-While privacy considerations limit the ability to share confidential information about other employees, the Summary Investigative Finding Report shall include the nature of the complaint, whether there were any policy violations, and the corrective measures that may be implemented. - The Investigative Findings Report or the Summary Investigative Finding Report shall not be placed in the complainant's or respondent's personnel file.
+The Office of Human Resources may also make a recommendation upon not finding a violation of Policy.

+While the Office of Human Resources may make recommendations on sanctions, they are not imposed or enforced by Human Resources.
+All sanctions are determined by the Department Head and Vice President of that department.

+Following the Formal Complaint Process, the Office of Human Resources shall issue a detailed finding report as to the investigative findings ("Investigative Finding Report") to the respondent's supervisor if deemed necessary and appropriate Senior/Vice President of that department.

+The appropriate Senior/Vice President in consultation with Human Resources will within ten (10) working days of receiving the investigative findings from the Office of Human Resources accept, reject, or modify the recommendation.

+The Office of Human Resources, the supervisor or appropriate superior shall notify the respondent and the complainant in writing within at least fifteen (15) working days of receiving the final recommendations as to the discipline, if applicable, to be imposed along with a summary of the investigative findings ("Summary Investigative Finding Report"), which will be sent to both the complainant and respondent contemporaneously.
+While privacy considerations limit the ability to share confidential information about other employees, the Summary Investigative Finding Report shall include the nature of the complaint, whether there were any policy violations, and the corrective measures that may be implemented.

+The Investigative Findings Report or the Summary Investigative Finding Report shall not be placed in the complainant's or respondent's personnel file.
 However, if disciplinary action is taken a letter describing the disciplinary action may be placed in the appropriate personnel file, containing only such information as necessary (and not including the identity of the complainant).